AUSTRALIAN ORDERS – The Great Barrier Thief

 The theme of the story can easily be explained by its title, The Great Barrier THIEF!
 The story is about the challenges facing the Great Barrier Reef told through the eyes of a feisty female fish named Anthia.
 The story is based on marine science and paints a picture (literally) of what happens to our reefs in the face of climate change.
 Although the storyline is not always about happy times on the reef, my story is full of hope and Ocean Optimism as I cannot imagine a world without coral reefs, can you?
 Remember, colours are the smiles of nature so follow my story at #haveGBRhope.

 Progressing the Story

 I used pen and watercolours to create the illustrations for this story as I think these mediums really bring the underwater characters to life, as you can ‘sea’ below!
 These artworks are just some of the ideas I had for the book, which I hope you can ‘sea’ soon as page-turning paintings!
 Below is a time series of progress in the lead up to launching my debut children’s picture book for our future ocean stewards, our kids.

 My Timeline – Creating the WORDS & PICTURES!

-April 2017 – Edits back already from my amazing Editor Bonnie!
-Writing, writing, writing!
+April 2017 – Edits back already!
+More writing, writing, writing!

 May 2017 – Just taking in some Vitamin Sea as I continue writing and editing the manuscript!